sannisjoholm/HelpfulScripts/README.md

 # HelpfulScripts
 A bunch of helpful py scripts for increasing the efficiency of your work.

+Open to see more info:
 <details>
 <summary>File Renaming Script</summary>